taataa/tapspace/docs/dev/index.md

 ## Continuous integration

 Travis CI configuration is located at `.travis.yml`.
-Travis CI detects changes in `master` and then runs `npm install` and `npm test`.
+Travis CI detects changes in GitHub `master` branch.
+For each change it runs `npm install`, `npm test`, and finally attempts to publish to NPM.

+Details on publishing to NPM: `.travis.yml` [requires an encrypted NPM auth token](https://docs.travis-ci.com/user/deployment/npm/) created by `travis` CLI.
+[Installation of the CLI](https://github.com/travis-ci/travis.rb#installation) requires Ruby.

 ## Maintenance